Vietnam.vn - Nền tảng quảng bá Việt Nam

 Treatment goals

-The American Diabetes Association (ADA) recommends checking blood sugar at least three times a day if you need to inject insulin multiple times a day.
+The American Diabetes Association (ADA) recommends checking blood sugar levels at least three times a day if you need to inject insulin multiple times a day.
 However, the number of times depends on your treatment goals.

-People with type 1 diabetes need to inject insulin multiple times a day and need to monitor their blood sugar levels regularly.
+People with type 1 diabetes need to inject insulin several times a day and need to monitor their blood sugar levels regularly.
 However, regular blood sugar monitoring is not always helpful for people with type 2 diabetes, especially those who do not use insulin.
 Your doctor can advise you on the appropriate frequency and timing.

 Some oral medications can cause low blood sugar.
-People who take insulin several times a day and some medications used to lower blood sugar should monitor their blood sugar levels carefully.
+People who take insulin several times a day and some other medications used to lower blood sugar should monitor their blood sugar levels carefully.

 Blood sugar measurement